 The economic cost scenario is defined by the respective ranking of estimated biomass energy (C2), population density (C1), proximity to road network (C5), and slope (C3), which balances among costs.
-In the social impact scenario, the population density (C1), estimated biomass energy (C2), and proximity to settlement area (C7) have almost the same weight as the first three criteria, and is the scenario attaches importance to social benefit.
-In contrast, the environmentalist scenario prioritizes conservation of the environment using criteria including proximity to a water body (C4) and proximity to settlement area (C7) in addition to the estimated biomass energy (C2).
-And fourth, the developer profits scenario emphasizes proximity to road network (C5) and proximity to settlement area (C7) along with estimated biomass energy (C2) and population density (C1) to prioritize productivity and efficiency.
+In the social impact scenario, the population density (C1), estimated biomass energy (C2), and proximity to settlement area (C7) have almost the same weight as the first three criteria, and the scenario attaches importance to social benefit.
+In contrast, the environmentalist scenario prioritizes conservation of the environmenenergy (C2) and population density (C1) to prioritize productivity and efficiency.

-The location suitability indexes with reference to different scenarios are mapped in Figure 7.
+The location suitability indexes with reference to different scenarios are mapped in Fig. 7.
 The general pattern is similar among scenarios, with highest suitability pixels situated around Ankara and Konya.
-Some visible differences are apparent in the Southeast near Sanliurfa, where the developer profits scenario shows fewer high suitability pixels than other scenarios, while the social impacts scenario shows more high suitability pixels in this area.
+Some visible differences are apparent in the southeast near Sanliurfa, where the developer profits scenario shows fewer high suitability pixels than other scenarios, while the social impacts scenario shows more high suitability pixels in this area.